Table of Contents Show

-New York State has laws and disclosure obligations for sellers and agents in NYC, to protect home buyers.
-For instance; there’s a law designed to protect people who invest in a car and end up with a lemon.
+New York State has laws and disclosure obligations for sellers and listing agents in New York City to protect home buyers.
+For instance, there’s a law designed to protect people who invest in a car and end up with a lemon.
 Disclosure agreements exist to protect the buyer from such a scenario.
 However, despite a home purchase being a more significant investment than a car, NY State has few requirements disclosures.
 So few, though, does not mean any.

-Sellers Disclosure Obligations
+Sellers Disclosure ObligationsSellers Disclosure Obligations

 The Property Condition Disclosure Statement ActThe Property Condition Disclosure Statement Act

 The PCDA does Not Require the Seller to Hire an Inspector.The PCDA does Not Require the Seller to Hire an Inspector.

-Exceptions to the PCDA
+Exceptions to the PCDAExceptions to the PCDA

-- A court-ordered transfer such as probate, foreclosure, divorce or bankruptcy
+- A court-ordered transfer such as probate, foreclosure, divorce, or bankruptcy

 - Transfer made to distribute the property of a decedents estate or trust